localstack/docs/content/en/user-guide/aws/sqs/index.md

 ## Dead-letter queue testing

 LocalStack's SQS implementation supports both regular [dead-letter queues (DLQ)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) and [DLQ redrive](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-dead-letter-queue-redrive.html) via move message tasks.
-Here's an end-to-end example of how to use message move tasks to test DQL redrive.
+Here's an end-to-end example of how to use message move tasks to test DLQ redrive.

 First, create three queues.
 One will serve as original input queue, one as DLQ, and the third as target for DLQ redrive.
 {{< command >}}